craftingcity/The-Known-World/MAIN/Game Notes/Prenotes/Prenotes Oct 10.md

 tags: notes
 ---
 # Pre-Session notes for October 10th, Keep on the Hill Giant
-[[Varis]] and [[Amashad]] are raised by Kakurak, whose brother has since died.
+[[Varis]] and [[Amashod]] are raised by Kakurak, whose brother has since died.
 As a bound sorcerer, [[Varis]] will comply with the request of Kakurak to infiltrate and assault the Keep of The Hill Giants.
 The rest of the party is offered a boon of friendship, but not binding.
 This is a oneshot, they will comply.

 The Party Coalesces, and is introduced to a blind druid, [[Marco]] (level 6 druid, prefers bugs), to guide them.
 They have a prepared map (which we will print and hand to the players), and are ready and willing to be a guide to the structure. [[Marco]] has found the few secret doors of the Upper Works.